pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 **Plan and manage an Azure AI solution (15–20%)**

-1.Select the appropriate Azure AI service:
+1. Select the appropriate Azure AI service:

    - Select the appropriate service for a computer vision solution
    - Select the appropriate service for a natural language processing solution
    - Select the appropriate service for a speech solution
    - Select the appropriate service for a generative AI solution
    - Select the appropriate service for a document intelligence solution
    - Select the appropriate service for a knowledge mining solution

 ---

-2.Plan, create and deploy an Azure AI service:
+2. Plan, create and deploy an Azure AI service:

    - Plan for a solution that meets Responsible AI principles
    - Create an Azure AI resource
    - Determine a default endpoint for a service
    - Integrate Azure AI services into a continuous integration and continuous delivery (CI/CD) pipeline
    - Plan and implement a container deployment

 ---

-3.Manage, monitor, and secure an Azure AI service:
+3. Manage, monitor, and secure an Azure AI service:

    - Configure diagnostic logging
    - Monitor an Azure AI resource
    - Manage costs for Azure AI services
    - Manage account keys
    - Protect account keys by using Azure Key Vault
    - Manage authentication for an Azure AI Service resource
    - Manage private communications

 ---

 **Implement content moderation solutions (10–15%)**

-1.Create solutions for content delivery:
+1. Create solutions for content delivery:

    - Implement a text moderation solution with Azure AI Content Safety
    - Implement an image moderation solution with Azure AI Content Safety

 ---

 **Implement computer vision solutions (15–20%)**

-1.Analyze images:
+1. Analyze images:

    - Select visual features to meet image processing requirements
    - Detect objects in images and generate image tags
    - Include image analysis features in an image processing request
    - Interpret image processing responses
    - Extract text from images using Azure AI Vision
    - Convert handwritten text using Azure AI Vision

 ---

-2.Implement custom computer vision models by using Azure AI Vision:
+2. Implement custom computer vision models by using Azure AI Vision:

    - Choose between image classification and object detection models
    - Label images
    - Train a custom image model, including image classification and object detection
    - Evaluate custom vision model metrics
    - Publish a custom vision model
    - Consume a custom vision model

 ---

-3.Analyze videos:
+3. Analyze videos:

    - Use Azure AI Video Indexer to extract insights from a video or live stream
    - Use Azure AI Vision Spatial Analysis to detect presence and movement of people in video

 ---

 **Implement natural language processing solutions (30–35%)**

-1.Analyze text by using Azure AI Language:
+1. Analyze text by using Azure AI Language:

    - Extract key phrases
    - Extract entities
    - Determine sentiment of text
    - Detect the language used in text
    - Detect personally identifiable information (PII) in text

 ---

-2.Process speech by using Azure AI Speech:
+2. Process speech by using Azure AI Speech:

    - Implement text-to-speech
    - Implement speech-to-text
    - Improve text-to-speech by using Speech Synthesis Markup Language (SSML)
    - Implement custom speech solutions
    - Implement intent recognition
    - Implement keyword recognition

 ---

-3.Translate language:
+3. Translate language:

    - Translate text and documents by using the Azure AI Translator service
    - Implement custom translation, including training, improving, and publishing a custom model
    - Translate speech-to-speech by using the Azure AI Speech service
    - Translate speech-to-text by using the Azure AI Speech service
    - Translate to multiple languages simultaneously

 ---

-4.Implement and manage a language understanding model by using Azure AI Language:
+4. Implement and manage a language understanding model by using Azure AI Language:

    - Create intents and add utterances
    - Create entities
    - Train, evaluate, deploy, and test a language understanding model
    - Optimize a language understanding model
    - Consume a language model from a client application
    - Backup and recover language understanding models

 ---

-5.Create a question answering solution by using Azure AI Language:
+5. Create a question answering solution by using Azure AI Language:

    - Create a question answering project
    - Add question-and-answer pairs manually
    - Import sources
    - Train and test a knowledge base
    - Publish a knowledge base
    - Create a multi-turn conversation
    - Add alternate phrasing
    - Add chit-chat to a knowledge base
    - Export a knowledge base
    - Create a multi-language question answering solution

 ---

 **Implement knowledge mining and document intelligence solutions (10–15%)**

-1.Implement an Azure AI Search solution:
+1. Implement an Azure AI Search solution:

    - Provision an Azure AI Search resource
    - Create data sources
    - Create an index
    - Define a skillset
    - Implement custom skills and include them in a skillset
    - Create and run an indexer
    - Query an index, including syntax, sorting, filtering, and wildcards
    - Manage Knowledge Store projections, including file, object, and table projections

 ---

-2.Implement an Azure AI Document Intelligence solution:
+2. Implement an Azure AI Document Intelligence solution:

    - Provision a Document Intelligence resource
    - Use prebuilt models to extract data from documents
    - Implement a custom document intelligence model
    - Train, test, and publish a custom document intelligence model
    - Create a composed document intelligence model
    - Implement a document intelligence model as a custom Azure AI Search skill

 ---

 **Implement generative AI solutions (10–15%)**

-1.Use Azure OpenAI Service to generate content:
+1. Use Azure OpenAI Service to generate content:

    - Provision an Azure OpenAI Service resource
    - Select and deploy an Azure OpenAI model
    - Submit prompts to generate natural language
    - Submit prompts to generate code
    - Use the DALL-E model to generate images
    - Use Azure OpenAI APIs to submit prompts and receive responses

+---

-  2.Optimize generative AI:
+2. Optimize generative AI:

    - Configure parameters to control generative behavior
    - Apply prompt engineering techniques to improve responses
    - Use your own data with an Azure OpenAI model
    - Fine-tune an Azure OpenAI model

 ---